-Well, you should take note that there are a couple of factors that affect the average lifespan of motorcycle tires.
-So, it’ll be a good idea to check out all the factors to get a good idea about your motorbikes’ tire’s lifespan.
+Well, you should note that a couple of factors affect the average lifespan of motorcycle tires.
+So, it’ll be a good idea to check out all the factors to get a good idea about your motorbike’s tire’s lifespan.

-So, how long do motorcycle tires last?
-Well, in general, they can have a lifespan of approximately five years considering you take good care of them.
+So, how long do the motorcycle tires last?
+Generally, they can have approximately five years, considering you take good care of them.
 But there are other things too that you will need to think about.

-Let’s check out everything you need to know about it, and that way you’ll be able to tell what influences the lifespan of tires.
+Let’s check out everything you need to know about it; that way, you’ll be able to tell what influences the lifespan of tires.

 How Long Do Motorcycle Tires Last?

-Well, the correct answer to this question is that it depends on a lot of things that you surely need to consider.
-In this part of the article, I am mentioning each of the aspects that play a very important role in the lifespan of motorcycle tires.
+Well, the correct answer to this question is that it depends on many things you surely need to consider.
+In this part of the article, I am mentioning each aspect that plays a very important role in the lifespan of motorcycle tires.

 1. Tire Tread

-The Tread of a tire is an important determinant of driving safety and performance.
+T tire tread is an important determinant of driving safety and performance.
 It helps the tires to grip the road tightly while driving.
 And to do that, it must have a standard level of depth.
 Otherwise, it can’t work properly.